Please be ready with your application reference number starting with 'P'. For example P1234567

-If you seek employment or volunteer roles in most agencies and organisations in Australia, you may be required to present a National Police Clearance certificate.
+If you seek employment in most agencies and organisations in Australia, you may be required to present a National Police Clearance certificate.

 For some sensitive roles (financial, work with vulnerable/children/police check for aged care groups), it may be mandatory by law to present a valid National Police Clearance certificate.